HOME

 I replied, "No."

 "You idiot," he started to explain, "Angie didn't want kids coming around, she probably couldn't figure out how to get rid of you.
 Angie is one of the richest women in Bayonne.
-She was running a gambling joint and the candy store was just a front.
+She was running a gambling joint in the back of the store and the candy store was just a front.
 Your business didn't amount to squat compared to what she was making in the back."

 curlicue.jpg